GabeScott/standard-works-vault/General Conference/1999 April - Your Celestial Journey.md

 # Your Celestial Journey

-*By Thomas S. Monson - First Counselor in the First Presidency*
+By President Thomas S. Monson - *First Counselor in the First Presidency*

 *Given in the April session of the 1999 General Conference*

+>*There will come those teaching times to each of you when you will witness the love of your mother, the strength of your father, and the inspiration of God.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1999/04/your-celestial-journey?lang=eng)